 Reading fluency is a stepping stone to deep comprehension.
 If you are in search of meaningful content that will deepen thinking skills that also improves fluency, this post is for you.
 The resources I’m sharing were inspired by close reading passages and reader’s theater.
 Partner plays are so much fun, and I’m looking forward to sharing them with you in this post.

-Last year, I was in search of materials that embraced the upper elementary student’s need for social interaction and yet, kept the focus on comprehension, addressed their lagging skills with fluency and vocabulary and tied in content area information.
-I used reader’s theater scripts in our guided reading block as well as tradebooks and close reading, but for the kids not working with me, I wanted something different.
-When I couldn’t find exactly what my kids needed, I decided to make it, and so that was the birth of my “Partner Scripts".
+Last year, I was in search of materials that embraced the upper elementary student’s need for social interaction and yet, kept the focus on comprehension.
+I needed something that addressed their lagging skills with fluency and vocabulary and tied in content area information.
+I used reader’s theater scripts in our guided reading block as well as tradebooks and close reading, but yet I found that engagement was low at times.
+When I couldn’t find exactly what my kids needed, I decided to make it!
+That was the birth of my “Partner Plays”.

 Here is an example of a script I have created for the upper grades.
 I live in Virginia, and Virginia Studies is tested in fourth grade.
 This script is about a family road trip to visit tourism sites in the state.
 The mother and child have dialogue along their journey about important historic people and places.
 This one could lead to writing and research opportunities.